Memory

 who made the quilts.
 Memory is an inevitable outcome of the women's

 patchwork, a theme fundamental to my own work.
-I would use my own scraps
+I would use my own

-the different pieces I needed for this purpose.
+collecting all the different pieces I needed for this purpose.

 As I started to collage the surface of the dress the piece was telling